ratsclub/dotfiles/README.md

 ## Getting Started

-You can start using it the following command:
+You can start using it with the following command:

 ```shell
 chezmoi init https://github.com/ratsclub/dotfiles